 - The Health Talk website provides an account of the real-life experiences of people with severe asthma from all different parts of Australia.
 The website is a great resource for people with severe asthma and their families, as well as for students and health professionals, and to inform patient care and future policy improvements.

 - Asthma Australia is a for-purpose, consumer organisation with a history of improving the lives of people with asthma.
-Asthma Australia provides various resources including an information line, 1800 Asthma (1800 278 462), and a one-to-one COACH program®.
+Asthma Australia provides various resources including an information line, 1800 Asthma (1800 278 462).

 - Lung Foundation Australia is the only charity and leading peak body of its kind in Australia that funds life-changing research and delivers support services that give hope to people living with lung disease or lung cancer.
 They provide resources for people with chronic lung diseases and their carers, health professionals and researchers.